 This site contains links to Web sites about reading, as well as other fun-yet-educational sites for children of all ages.

-The Arc provides direct care and support to people with mental retardation/developmental disabilities and their families.
+The Arc provides direct care and support to people with developmental disabilities and their families.
 Services include family support, community education, respite care, advocacy, and community living programs.
-They work with the local chapter of PODS (Parents of Children with Down Syndrome).

 Chesapeake Family Magazine